repoze/repoze.workflow/docs/index.rst

 Documentation for repoze.workflow
 =================================

-:mod:`repoze.bfg.workflow` is a content workflow system for the :term:`repoze.bfg` web framework.
+:mod:`repoze.workflow` is a content workflow system.

 .. toctree::
    :maxdepth: 2